akharrou/42-Silicon-Valley/README.md

 # 42-Workspace
-All my work at 42.
-Each directory corresponds to a project.
+All the work that I have been doing at 42 Silicon Valley.
+Neatly organized and briefly explained.